Francis Lee (footballer): Bolton Wanderers

-Lee started his professional career with Bolton Wanderers.
+Manchester City

 Manchester City manager Joe Mercer signed him for a club record transfer fee of £60,000 in 1967.
-He made his Manchester City debut in a 2–0 win over Wolverhampton Wanderers at Maine Road, and scored his first Manchester City goal the following week at Fulham.
-In his first season at the club, he scored 16 League goals in 31 appearances, playing a crucial role in City's push for the 1967–68 League Championship; Mercer described him as "the final piece of the jigsaw".
+Mercer described the purchase of Lee for City as "the final piece of the puzzle".
+He made his Manchester City debut in a 2–0 win over Wolverhampton Wanderers at Maine Road, and scored his first goal for City the following week at Fulham.
+In his first season at the club, he scored 16 League goals in 31 appearances, playing a crucial role in City's push for the league title; Mercer described him as "the final piece of the jigsaw".
 The title was decided on the final day of the season, City requiring a win at Newcastle United.
-City won the match 4–3, Lee scoring one of the goals, and were crowned champions.
-The following season Lee was part of the Manchester City team that won the 1969 FA Cup.
+City won the match 4–3, with Lee scoring one of the goals, and were crowned champions.
+The following season, Lee was part of the Manchester City team that won the 1969 FA Cup.

-In the 1969–70 season, Lee was Manchester City's top scorer, an achievement he would subsequently match in each of the next four seasons.
+In the 1969–70 season, Lee was City's top scorer, an achievement he would subsequently match in each of the next four seasons.
 His tally that season included one of the most important goals of his career, a penalty in the final of the European Cup Winners' Cup.

-Lee represented England at the 1970 World Cup in Mexico and was the first English player ever to receive a card in a World Cup.

-In the 1971–72 season, Lee set a British record for the number of penalties scored in a season, with 15 of his 35 goals scored from the penalty spot.
-Many of the penalties resulted from fouls on Lee, earning him the nickname Lee One Pen.
-Some journalists, holding the opinion that Lee gained a number of penalties by diving, used the name Lee Won Pen instead.
+In the 1971–72 season, Lee set a British record for the number of penalties scored in a season, with 15 of his 35 goals scored from the penalty spot – seven of the penalties resulted from fouls on Lee, earning him the nickname "Lee 1 (Pen)".
+Some journalists, holding the opinion that Lee gained a number of penalties by diving, used the name "Lee Won Pen" instead.
 Lee's name is often cited in debates about diving in football; referees' chief Keith Hackett described him as a player who "had a reputation of falling down easily".